zamfofex/dummyette/documentation/streams.md

 `stream.takeWhile(finished)`
 ---

 Finishes a stream preemptively. `finished` should be a function that decided whether the stream should end.
-The first value `finished` decides should end the stream will not be a on the resulting stream, and the resulting stream will be finished.
+The first value `finished` decides should end the stream will not be on the resulting stream, and the resulting stream will be finished.
 If `finished` returns a promise, the value it resolves to will be used instead.

 `await stream.forEach(consume, {parallel})`
 ---